Institute of Biophysics, Chinese Academy of Sciences

-Dr. Zhu is an associate investigator at the National Institute of Biological Sciences, Beijing, China.
+Dr. Zhu is an investigator at the Institute of Biophysics, Chinese Academy of Sciences, Beijing, China.

 As a high school senior, Bing Zhu was not the most dedicated student.
 Instead of studying for college entrance exams, he spent his time playing and learning strategies for Go, an ancient Chinese board game.
 It proved a smart career investment: Zhu credits the strategic thinking he learned with an ability to plot his way through the most tangled biological puzzles.